nsv-format/nsv/README.md

 (I'm fending off the desire to call the nested ones "subsequences" but the word exists, and so shall my suffering.)

 Second, the handling of special characters (only the newline in this case) is different (no quoted bs).
-Making something-SV formats deal with raw text was a horrible decision, and people duly abused it as one would expect.
+Making something-SV table formats deal with arbitrary text data was a horrible decision, and people duly abused it as one would expect.
 This one shall not make that mistake.

 See even more [yapping](./yapping.md).

 ## Specification

-If you find any part of this ambiguous, please do not hesitate to suggest improvements.
+Terms
+- 'row' is an individual nested sequence
+- 'cell' is an individual element of a 'row'
+- 'line' is a sequence of characters between newlines
+  - 'row lines' are the sequence of lines matching a row
+- 'table' is a seqseq such that the length of all of its 'rows' is the same

-Individual nested sequences are called "rows" and individual elements in them are called "cells" even when they do not form a table.
+  - 'row' and 'cell' are terms used even when the seqseq is not a 'table'
+- 'newline' is the LF character
-Newline specifically refers to LF.
-CR is not recognised as a special character in any scenario.
+  - CR is not recognised as a special character in any scenario

+NSV encodes a seqseq.
+A seqseq is a sequence of rows.
+A row is a sequence of cells (not lines!).
+A table is but a special case of seqseq and has no parsing rules beyond those of the general case.

+Newlines are 'line' boundaries.
+Empty 'lines' are 'row lines' boundaries.
+Non-empty 'lines' are escaped 'cell' content.

-The general parsing rule for the entire file ("simple rule" hereafter) is as following
+The general parsing rule ("simple rule" hereafter) is as following
-1. Split on consecutive newlines to get rows
-2. Split each on single newline to get cells
-3. Unescape special characters in each cell
+1. Accumulate characters into a buffer until newline
+2. If the buffer is empty: complete the current row
+3. If the buffer is non-empty: unescape buffer, add to current row as cell
+4. Clear the buffer and continue

 ### Encoding

 Trivially, the encoding rule is exactly that but in reverse order, with operations replaced with their inverse.

-#### Escaping characters in individual cells
+#### Escaping characters in a cell

 Literal `\`s MUST be replaced with literal `\\`.
 Newlines MUST be replaced with literal `\n`.
-Cells that contain no value, and would normally be represented as an empty string, MUST be explicitly represented with a single `\`.
+Empty cells MUST be explicitly represented with a single `\`.
 <!-- `\` would then correspond to an invalid string that would never be encoded by backslash-escaped encoding. -->
 <!-- As to why the token is needed in the first place: we need it to make parsing unambiguous (new row vs empty cell) while retaining seqseq representability. -->